amolinar1/DataMiningProject/README.md

 In the data file, you can find the training data which we use for training our model and the test data which we use to calculate the accuracy of our model.
 The sample data submission is the format in which we can submit a model.

+🖋 Summary of the weeks

+In these files, you can find and follow the progress of our work through the weeks in the summary slide.

 💻Our results

 Week 1: First submission without any data cleaning: accuracy of the model = 0.79